linsmod/SecureProxy/README.md

 :only executable provided for now.

 # How it's secrue
-developer can redefine the encrypt/decrypt method using class SecureStream. the request/response data stucture is invisible to GATEWAY/FIREWALL.
+developer can re-define the encrypt/decrypt method by editing class SecureStream. the request/response data stucture is invisible to GATEWAY/FIREWALL due to the encrypt/decrypt method.